USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

     Throughout this chapter, 'shares' refers to the portion of all new vehicle sales that are classified into each of the different user-defined vehicle market classes.

 The Consumer Module works in two phases: first, an iterative new vehicle phase, followed by a non-iterative stock and use phase.
 During the first phase, the Consumer Module and Producer Module iterate to achieve convergence on the estimates of new vehicles produced and demanded.
-Candidate vehicle prices and attributes are passed from the Producer Module to the Consumer Module, while the resulting estimates of total new vehicles demanded, and the shares of those new vehicles in the specified market classes, is passed back to the Producer Module.
-Once convergence between the Producer and Consumer Module is achieved, the Consumer Module enters the second phase.
+The Producer Module sends a set of candidate vehicles, including their prices and attributes, to the Consumer Module to consider.
+The Consumer Module uses that set of candidate vehicles to estimate total new vehicles demanded and the shares of those new vehicles in the specified market classes, which are passed back to the Producer Module.
+If the estimates do not converge, a new set of candidate vehicles is sent to teh Consumer Module for consideration.
+Once convergence between the Producer and Consumer Module is achieved, the set of candidate vehicles are no longer considered candidates for consideration, but are the estimated new vehicle fleet, and the Consumer Module enters the second phase.
 In this phase, total vehicle stock (new and used vehicles and their attributes) and use (VMT) are estimated.

 **Inputs to the Consumer Module**
 Because the Consumer Module's internal representation of consumer decisions can be defined by the user, the specific inputs required will depend on the approach used.
-In general, the Consumer Module uses exogenous inputs from the Analysis Context, and endogenous inputs from the Producer Module.
-The exogenous inputs may include items such as fuel prices, existing vehicle stock, and specific modeling parameters such as those used in estimation vehicle ownership and use decision as a function of policies being analyzed.
+In general, the Consumer Module uses exogenous inputs from the analysis context, and endogenous inputs from the Producer Module.
+The exogenous inputs may include items such as fuel prices, existing vehicle stock, and specific modeling parameters such as those used in estimation of vehicle ownership and use decision as a function of policies being analyzed.
 The analysis context must also contain the information needed to define projections of vehicle ownership and use in the absence of any policy alternatives being analyzed.
 These projections might be provided directly as inputs to the Consumer Module, or generated within the Consumer Module based on exogenous inputs, including future demographic or macroeconomic trends.
-Endogenous inputs are factors determined withing the model and passed to the Consumer Module from the Producer Module.
+Endogenous inputs are factors determined within the model and passed to the Consumer Module from the Producer Module.
 They may include vehicle prices and other relevant vehicle attributes, such as fuel consumption rate.
 The vehicle attributes needed as inputs to the Consumer Module are determined by the methods used to estimate new vehicle sales, the market shares of vehicles demanded, used vehicle reregistration, and new and used vehicle use.

 **Outputs of the Consumer Module**
-The Consumer Module produces two categories of outputs.
+The Consumer Module produces two categories of outputs: sales estimates during the iterative Phase 1, and stock and use estimates during the non-iterative Phase 2.
 During the iterative phase, outputs of the Consumer Module, including new vehicle sales and responsive market shares (explained in the following section), are fed back to the Producer Module for iteration and convergence.
-Once that convergence is achieved, the Consumer Module estimates the outputs for total stock at the vehicle level, including new vehicle sales, the total stock of new and reregistered used vehicles and VMT, that are used by the Effects Module.
+See section 3.4.3 for more information on what happens during Phase 1, and Section 3.5 for more detailed information on how OMEGA estimates iteration and convergence between the Producer and Consumer modules.
+Once that convergence is achieved, the Consumer Module estimates the outputs of the stock of vehicles, including both new and reregistered used vehicles, and VMT, which are used by the Effects Module.

 Market Class Definitions
 ------------------------